Stremio/stremio-beamup/README.md

 1. Run `ssh-keygen -t ed25519 -f id_deploy`
 2. Register on [Cherryservers](cherryservers.com) and fund your account
-3. Create an API key and paste it into a new file: `creds/cherryservers`
+3. Create an API key and paste it into a new file: `creds/cherryservers`; paste your numeric project ID into `creds/cherryservers-project-id`
+4. Run `terraform apply`

 ## FAQ